 Distribute your Systems2win Strategic Planning Worksheets

-Step 2) Go through your firm's agreed-upon strategic planning process
+Step 2) Go through your agreed-upon strategic planning process

 Ideally, your team will continuously experiment with and continuously improve your approaches to strategic planning.